Expanded story from: “Striking Eight Bells: A Vietnam Memoir.”

 “Jehovah, this is Raven Four Four, inbound with a flight of two Corsairs.
 We have flares and Rockeye [cluster bombs] aboard,” Lieutenant (jg) William W. Pickavance of Attack Squadron 93 replied.
 Holloway cleared the two planes to attack.
 One of the A-7s illuminated the area with a flare while the other dropped a Rockeye, which along with gunfire from Newport News and Rowan, finished off the targets.
 Later, intelligence analysts credited Newport News with destroying one boat, Rowan with damaging a second, and the A-7 with “possibly sinking” a third.

-Following the engagement, Newport News rendezvoused with Providence and Robison and steamed southward along Vietnam’s coastline to the area of Quang Tri Province to provide Army of the Republic of Vietnam (ARVN) troops with naval gunfire support…If you would like to read more stories about naval warship combat actions in Vietnam as recounted in my book “Striking Eight Bells,” use one of these links to booksellers: Amazon.com: Books, Barnes and Noble Booksellers, BAM –Books A Million and Smashword.com eBooks.
+Following the engagement, Newport News rendezvoused with Providence and Robison and steamed southward along Vietnam’s coastline to the area of Quang Tri Province to provide Army of the Republic of Vietnam (ARVN) troops with naval gunfire support…If you would like to read about my journey from the Midwest to serving on board a Gearing class destroyer in Vietnam as recounted in, “Striking Eight Bells,” use one of these links to booksellers: Amazon.com: Books, Barnes and Noble Booksellers, BAM –Books A Million and Smashword.com eBooks.